-Got that dreaded writer’s block?
+Got writer’s block?
 Most writers share a passion for the craft but it’s easy to get stuck, lose your words or become lost in a whirlwind of insecurity or even writer envy.

 Break free my friend!